xdFai/ASCNet/README.md

 python test.py
 ```

+# If the implementation of this repo is helpful to you, just star it！⭐⭐⭐

-If you find the code useful, please consider citing our paper using the following BibTeX entry.
+# If you find the code useful, please consider citing our paper using the following BibTeX entry.

 ```
 @ARTICLE{10855453,